GNOME/gnome-online-accounts/doc/CONTRIBUTING.md

 The following guidelines will help your change be successfully merged:

+ * Read the [Project Goals](goals.md) before adding or requesting new service providers.
  * Keep the change as small as possible.
 If you can split it into multiple merge requests please do so.
  * Use multiple commits.
 This makes is easier to review and helps to diagnose bugs in the future.